Martin Bryant: Port Arthur massacre

 At Port Arthur, Bryant paid the entry fee for the site and parked his car.
-After parking, he entered the Broad Arrow Café on the grounds of the historic site, carrying a large blue sports bag filled with an arsenal of weapons.
-While he was eating, Bryant attempted to start conversations with random people about the lack of wasps in the area and the lack of Japanese tourists.
-Once he finished eating, Bryant moved toward the back of the café and set a video camera on a vacant table.
+After parking, he entered the Broad Arrow Café on the grounds of the historic site, carrying a large blue sports bag filled with his collected arsenal of weapons.
+While he was eating, Bryant attempted to start conversations with random people about the lack of “WASPs” in the area and the lack of usual Japanese tourists.
 He took out a Colt AR-15 SP1 Carbine (semi-automatic rifle) from the sports bag and began firing from the hip, shooting patrons and staff in the cafe.
 Within fifteen seconds, he had fired seventeen shots, killing twelve people and wounding ten.
 Bryant then walked to the other side of the shop and fired twelve more times, killing another eight people while wounding two.
 He then changed magazines before fleeing, shooting at people in the car park and from his yellow Volvo 244 as he drove away; an additional four were killed and six were injured.

 Bryant drove 300 metres down the road, to where a woman and her two children were walking.
 He stopped and fired two shots, killing the woman and the child she was carrying.
 The older child tried to flee the scene, but Bryant chased after her and killed her with a single shot.
 He then stole a 1980 gold BMW 7 series by killing all four of its occupants.
 A short distance down the road, he stopped beside a couple in a white Toyota and, drawing his weapon, ordered the male occupant into the boot of the BMW.
 After shutting the boot, he fired two shots into the windscreen of the Toyota, killing the female driver.

 Bryant returned to the guest house, set the stolen car alight and took his hostage inside, where he had left the Martins' corpses.
-The police tried to negotiate with Bryant for many hours before the battery in the phone he was using ran out, ending communication.
-Bryant's only demand was to be transported in an Australian Army helicopter to an airport.
+The police tried to negotiate with Bryant for many hours before the battery in the cordless phone he was using ran out, ending communication.
+Bryant's only demand was to be transported in an Australian Army helicopter to the nearest airport.
 During the negotiations, Bryant killed his hostage.
 The following morning, eighteen hours later, Bryant set fire to the guest house and attempted to escape in the confusion.
 Suffering burns to his back and buttocks, Bryant was captured and taken to the Royal Hobart Hospital, where he was treated and kept under heavy guard.